 While these priorities reflect the strategic approach the region will follow, the more concrete areas of the workplan support these strategic objectives as well as the overall areas of impact for UNEP FI with a key focus on the relevant strategic drivers applied to European institutions, namely:

-5) Strengthen alignment with UN/UNEP overall objectives to compound positive results
+- Strengthen alignment with UN/UNEP: overall objectives to compound positive results

 A joint project of UNEP FI and the European Banking Federation (EBF) that started in 2019, composed of a WG of around 25 banks, more than 10 banking associations and a selected group of observers that work and discuss together in order to advance their understanding of the application of the EU Taxonomy to bank lending.

 The first Phase of this joint project started in 2019 and worked throughout 2020.
 UNEP FI with the EBF and 26 European and international banks to test the EU Taxonomy on core banking products.
 Results were published in a major report in January 2021 with recommendations on how to improve the usability of the taxonomy for banking and case-studies testing the application of the EU taxonomy to specific transactions.
-This work was continued into Phase II, as soon as Phase I ended.
+This work was continued into Phase II, below.

-Section A focuses on disclosure requirements under the EU Taxonomy Article 8 Disclosures Delegated Act, with practical guidance to understand Non-Financial Corporations reporting and to work out institution’s Green Asset Ratio (GAR).
+- Section A focuses on disclosure requirements under the EU Taxonomy Article 8 Disclosures Delegated Act

-Section B tackles how the EU Taxonomy could be further used to gather EU Taxonomy compatible information for banks clients who do not yet have an obligation to disclose, such as SMEs and non-EU companies, and addresses compliance with the Minimum Safeguards of the EU Taxonomy regulation, providing a client-engagement-ready questionnaire.
+- Section B tackles how the EU Taxonomy could be further used to gather EU Taxonomy compatible information for banks clients who do not yet have an obligation to disclose, such as SMEs and non-EU companies

-Section C explores how the Taxonomy could be used by banks that wish to engage with clients who perform economic activities that are taxonomy-eligible but are not yet taxonomy-aligned with the listed Technical Screening Criteria.
-It provides a tool for assessing the level of misalignment and suggest approaches for transition, from KPIs, to transition plans, or to go beyond the 4-digit NACE code level.
+- Section C explores how the Taxonomy could be used by banks that wish to engage with clients who perform economic activities that are taxonomy-eligible but are not yet taxonomy-aligned

 Next steps on this workstream are still TBC.
 Would you like to know more or directly engage in future EU Taxonomy & EU Regulation work, please contact Daniel Bouzas Luis.